 Each Emulator provides specific automation APIs to create scripts to automate the business process.
 Automated Scripts contains core logics to read, write, update, and copy data in Mainframe/AS400 emulators which helps is accomplishing every-day business.

 Reporting is used to translate your company’s data into an informational summary that enables you to make the correct business decision.
 With Web Application, you can generate reports in real-time that can be accessed from anywhere, anytime.
 There are third-party reporting tools available that allow you to render your data visually through a web portal or application.

-A Host on-Demand macro is an XML script that allows clients to interact automatically with a host application running on a terminal emulator session (a 3270 Display session, a 5250 Display session, a VT Display session, or a CICS Gateway session).
-Macros are usually written to perform a specific task or set of tasks involving a single host application.
+A Host On-Demand Macro (HOD) is an XML script that allows a Host On-Demand client to interact automatically with a host application running on a terminal emulator session.
+For example: 3270 Display session, 5250 Display session, VT Display session or CICS Gateway session, and so on.